How is acute myeloid leukemia classified?

 - Acute panmyelosis with fibrosis

-Undifferentiated or biphenotypic acute leukemias (leukemias that have both lymphocytic and myeloid features).
-Sometimes called ALL with myeloid markers, AML with lymphoid markers, or mixed lineage leukemias.
+Undifferentiated and biphenotypic acute leukemias (leukemias that have both lymphocytic and myeloid features).
+Sometimes called ALL with myeloid markers, AML with lymphoid markers, or mixed phenotype acute leukemias.

 Prognostic factors for acute myeloid leukemia

-Leukemia treatment has improved over the years, so research has focused on why some patients have a better chance to be cured than others.
-Differences among patients that affect response to treatment are called prognostic factors.
-Prognostic factors help doctors decide if people with a certain type of leukemia should receive more or less treatment.
+In recent years, research has focused on why some patients have a better chance to be cured than others.
+Differences among patients (or their leukemias) that affect response to treatment are called prognostic factors.
+Prognostic factors help doctors decide if people with a certain type of AML should get more or less treatment.
 Some of these include:

-Chromosome changes give one clue to prognosis.
+AML cells can have many kinds of chromosome changes, some of which can affect a person’s prognosis.
+Those listed below are some of the most common, but there are many others.
 Not all patients have these abnormalities.
-Those listed below are the most common, but there are many others.
 Patients without any of these usually have an outlook that is between favorable and unfavorable.

 - Translocation between chromosomes 8 and 21 (seen most often in patients with M2)